tusiel/payments-API/README.md

 A flow diagram of how the Payments Manager microservice can be found [here](https://github.com/tusiel/payments-api/blob/master/design/flowDiagram.pdf).
 It also outlines the specified endpoints the application will expose.

 ## Running & building the application
+MongoDB is a prerequisite for running this application.
+A `docker-compose.yml` file has been added to the project so, if you don't have it installed locally, you can run it in a docker container by running `docker compose up`.

 Two scripts have been created to make the process of running this application easier.

 - `run.sh` will run the application with the `--race` flag.
 This is intended to be for development purposes.